raspberrypilearning/hamster-party-cam/worksheet.md

 1. Click **File** > **New File** to create a blank file.
 Save your file into the `hamster` directory you just created and call it `hamster_party.py`.

-1. Begin your code by importing the Explorer HAT Python library, the PiCamera library and the sleep function from the time library:
+1. Begin your code by importing the Explorer HAT Python library, the picamera library and the sleep function from the time library:

     ```python
 		import explorerhat